-- (a) CALCULATE the total cost of the job. - (b) CALCULATE the price to be charged from the customer.
+(a) CALCULATE the total cost of the job.

-D. ADV Pvt.
+- (b) CALCULATE the price to be charged from the customer. - D. ADV Pvt.
 Ltd. manufactures a product which requires skill and precision in work to get quality products.
 The company has been experiencing high labour cost due to slow speed of work.
 The management of the company wants to reduce the labour cost but without compromising with the quality of work.
 It wants to introduce a bonus scheme but is indifferent between the Halsey and Rowan scheme of bonus.

-For the month of November 2019, the company budgeted for 24,960 hours of work.
+For the month of November 2019, the company budgeted for 24,960 hours of work, which is to be taken as Time Allowed.
 The workers are paid Rs.80 per hour.